Horowhenua-Kapiti Rugby Football Union: History

+The union was established in 1893 as the Horowhenua Rugby Football Union and was changed to its current name of Horowhenua-Kapiti in 1997, in order to reflect the full extent of the union's districts.

 Clubs

 The union currently has nine member clubs, listed below.
 Foxton is the oldest club in the union, having been established in 1880, however it was not a permanent affiliate of the union until 1911.